romul/spree-solr-search/README.md

 ### Installation

+1. add `gem 'acts_as_solr_reloaded', :git => 'git://github.com/evrone/acts_as_solr_reloaded.git', :branch => "ar_namespace_support"` to your Gemfile
 1. Add `gem "spree_solr_search"` to your Gemfile
 1. Run `bundle install`
 1. Run `rails g spree_solr_search:install`

-**NOTE:** Master branch works only with Spree 0.30.x and above.
+Master branch 1.0.x compatible.
-If you want use this extension with Spree 0.10.x or 0.11.x, then you should use spree-0-11-stable branch
+If you want use this extension with Spree 0.10.x or 0.11.x, then you should use spree-0-11-stable branch.

 ### Usage